-Cash and short-term investments: The carrying values approximate fair value.
+Cash: The carrying values approximate fair value.

 The Association is required to categorize its assets and liabilities that are measured at fair value into the three-level fair value hierarchy.
 The three-level fair value hierarchy is based on the degree of subjectivity inherent in the valuation method by which fair value was determined.
 The three levels are defined as follows: